Bobby-Mack1/Bobby-Mack1.github.io/_posts/2025-01-16-Image-Search-Engine.md

 <br>
 #### Nuanced Application

 When using Transfer Learning for image classification tasks, we often import the architecture up to final Max Pooling layer, prior to flattening & the Dense Layers & Output Layer.
-We use the frozen parameter values from the bottom of the network, and then get instead of the final Max Pooling layer
+We use the frozen parameter values from the bottom of the network, and then get instead of the final Max Pooling layer.

 With this approach, the final MaxPooling layer will be in the form of a number of pooled feature maps.
 For our task here however, we don't want that.
 We instead want a *single set* of numbers to represent these features and thus we add in a **Global Average Pooling Layer** at the end of the VGG16 architecture meaning the output of the network will be a single array of numeric information rather than many arrays.